 Jill Schultz, Sr. Editor - Transportation Safety

-Corrective action training, sometimes referred to as remedial training, is a brief, targeted training session focused on an individual driver in response to an accident, violation, or complaint.
+CAT, sometimes referred to as remedial training, is a brief, targeted training session focused on an individual driver in response to an accident, violation, or complaint.

-Once you have identified an issue, you need to select a means of instruction.
 The instruction should be relatively brief (no more that 5 to 10 minutes in duration) and focused on the specific problem area.
 Instruction should occur as soon as possible following the incident that triggered the need for training.

 The goal is to send a message to drivers that the company is serious about safety and compliance and that correction is necessary.

 Once training is completed, the driver should continue to be monitored to verify that CAT is working.
 This lets the driver know the company is serious and provides proof that there is a change in behavior.
 This could prove vital if the driver is involved in a related accident or incident later on.